deconvlab/deconvlab.github.io/index.md

 ### Neuron electric pulses ###
 Neurons communicate with each other using electric pulses.
 It is hypothesized that most of the sensory and cortical  neurons transmit information through the frequency of firing pulses [[1]](/#references), while in more complicated organization such as the brain, neurons communicate through the temporal patterns of bitstream of pulses [[2]](/#references).
-Meanwhile The firing patterns may depend on cellular organization, varies among the regions of the brain according to the roles they play.
+Meanwhile the firing patterns may depend on cellular organization, varies among the regions of the brain according to the roles they play.
 Thus it is important to extract both the pattern of neural excitation pulses (the short event signal) and its occurrence timing (the sparse map) in order to improve our understanding on nervous system.

 ![fig2](/assets/fig_neuron_spikes.png)
 <figcaption>Calcium ions Ca<sup>2+</sup> generate various intracellular signals which control key functions ubiquitously in all neurons.
 In order to probe the neuron firing pattern, neuroscientists utilize chemical fluorescent calcium indicators to signal the activation of neuron via fluorescent microscope <a href="/#references">[3]</a>.</figcaption>